 Recycling code 5 is polypropylene, is one of the safest plastics.
 It is made from long chains of carbon and hydrogen (which if you remember from your chemistry class, is not reactive at all), meaning it doesn’t wreak havoc in your body.
 Plus, it’s resistant to damage from temperature fluctuations, making it best for food storage (including use in the freezer).

-Now, polypropylene is used for everything from yogurt cups, baby bottles, and Tupperware.
+In fact, polypropylene is safe for baby.
+For this reason, polypropylene is used for everything from yogurt cups, baby bottles, and Tupperware.
 It’s also used for hard plastic toys (although toxicity isn’t the only consideration to make when choosing toys for your kids).

 RELATED: Open-ended toys that encourage imaginative play